Kentucky adults have second highest obesity rate in nation

 The rate for Kentuckians 10 to 17 is 23.8%, the nation’s highest.
 Nationwide, nearly 20% of children between the ages of 2 to 19 are obese.
 “These rates more than tripled since the mid-1970s,” the release says.
 “Black and Latino youth have substantially higher rates of obesity than do their white peers.”

-One way to help children and their families address childhood obesity is through an electronic health records that help doctors monitor body-mass index, the basic measure of obesity, according to a University of Missouri School of Medicine study.
+One way to help children and their families address childhood obesity is through an electronic health records that help doctors monitor body-mass index, the basic measure of obesity,

 The three-year study found that a tool called FitTastic was an effective in decreasing BMI in children, especially young children.
 It works by helping health-care providers communicate with families about five daily lifestyle behavior goals: At least one hour per day of physical activity, limiting screen time to two hours a day or less, three daily servings of low-fat milk or calcium, at least four servings of water instead of sugary drinks, and at least five servings of fruits and vegetables.